-Push and release the UP or DOWN arrow button until the Driver Assist display icon/title is highlighted in the DID.
-For further information, refer to "Adaptive Cruise Control (ACC)
+Push and release the UP \triangle or DOWN ∇ arrow button until the Driver Assist display icon/title is highlighted in the DID.
+For further information, refer to "Adaptive Control (ACC) If Equipped" in "Under

-- If Equipped" in "Understanding The Features Of Your Vehicle."
+Cruise Control (ACC) - If Equipped" in "Understanding The Features Of Your Vehicle."